GISLab-ELTE/PointCloudTools/README.md

 - **AHN.Buildings.MPI:** Compares pairs of AHN-2 and AHN-3 tiles parallely (through MPI) and filters out changes in buildings.
 - **AHN.Buildings.Aggregate:** Computes aggregative change of volume for administrative units.
 - **AHN.Buildings.Verify:** Verifies detected building changes against reference files.
+- **AHN.Vegetation:** Compares an AHN-2 and AHN-3 tile pair and filters out changes in the vegetation (trees).

 How to build
 ------------

-The project was built and tested on the following operating systems:
+The project is continously built and tested on the following operating systems:
 - Windows 10
-- Windows 7
-- Ubuntu Linux 16.04 LTS
+- Ubuntu Linux 18.04 LTS and 20.04 LTS

+It was furthermore tested to work on *Windows 7* and *Ubuntu Linux 16.04 LTS*, but these distributions are not officially supported anymore.
+Please note that on *Ubuntu 16.04*, the building of the GDAL dependency from source is needed to meet the version requirement.

 The repository utilizes the [CMake](https://cmake.org/) cross-platform build system.
 To generate the build environment, run CMake:
 ```bash